 We invest in U.S. government securities to satisfy U.S. regulatory requirements.
 As a broker-dealer, unlike banks, we are required to mark these investments to market even though we intend to hold them to maturity.
 Sudden increases (decreases) in interest rates will cause mark-to-market losses (gains) on these securities, which are recovered (eliminated) if we hold them to maturity, as currently intended.
+As of December 31, 2023, all of our U.S. government securities mature within three months.
 The impact of changes in interest rates is further described in Part II, Item 7A of this Annual Report on Form 10-K entitled "Quantitative and Qualitative Disclosures about Market Risk."